 The UNOS Allocation Criteria Accounts for the Medical Complexity of Each Organ

 Thanks to advances in medical technology, recovered organs can be transported hundreds, or even thousands of miles to give the gift of life to recipients in need.
 However, each organ is different, so the UNOS allocation criteria is unique to account for the medical complexity of each organ.
-For example, thoracic organs like the heart and lungs, can only remain viable for transplant after being outside of the body for four to six hours, while the liver can function for up to 12 hours and kidneys up to 36 hours.
+For example, thoracic organs, like the heart and lungs, can only remain viable for transplant after being outside the body for four to six hours, while the liver can function for up to 12 hours and kidneys for up to 36 hours.
 Therefore, the location of the donor and the potential recipient is more critical for matching hearts and lungs than it is for kidneys or livers.

-- Liver: Candidates who need a liver transplant are assigned a MELD or PELD score (Model for End-Stage Liver Disease or Pediatric End-Stage Liver Disease) that indicates how urgently they need the organ.
-A donor liver is offered first to the candidate who matches on the common matching criteria and has the highest MELD or PELD score.
-Location is also taken into consideration, but since the liver can function for a longer time outside of the body, it is able to travel farther than the heart and lungs.
+Candidates who need a liver transplant are assigned a MELD or PELD score (Model for End-Stage Liver Disease or Pediatric End-Stage Liver Disease) that indicates how urgently they need the organ.
+A donor liver is offered first to the candidate who matches the common matching criteria and has the highest MELD or PELD score.
+Location is also taken into consideration, but since the liver can function for a longer time (8-12 hours) outside of the body, it is able to travel farther than the heart and lungs.

 Kidney allocation is heavily influenced by waiting time or how long the recipient has been listed for transplant.
 Fortunately, there is a bridge treatment for many in end-stage renal disease, called dialysis, which allows candidates to survive while awaiting a transplant.
 In addition, blood type, other biological factors, as well as the body size of the donor and recipient are always key factors.
 Medical urgency and location are also factors but less so than other organs, as the kidney can remain viable outside the body for 24-36 hours under the proper conditions.

 The Waiting List Ensures Organs are Allocated within Constricted Time Frames